boazmichaely/flashlight-app/README.md

 # Flashlight App

-A simple native Android flashlight app with intensity control and colored display.
+A simple native Android flashlight app with intensity control for both the flashlight and the screen.

 ## Features